annachristiane/ismin-2020-project-OnYourWay/README.md

  - Technical enrichments :
    - Implementation of a local database to display the item list in offline mode
    - Using LiveData or Observable to recover data from the database

+# Our last words
+We enjoyed working on this project, even if we had some difficulties with the deployment of CleverCloud, Android Studio and its famous emulator.
+We tried to select the data that we thought was important on the public transport lines in the Ile-de-France region, such as accessibility or the transport mode for example.
+And here is the result!
+We have attached 3 photos that represent the three views available in our Android application.
+We hope you'll enjoy this project and have a good discovery! :)